GgStardust/una-platform/src/lib/templates/out-of-state-guide.md

 ## About This Platform

-**Important Note:** This platform is specifically designed for California Unincorporated Nonprofit Association (UNA) formation.
+**Important Note:** This platform is specifically designed for California Unincorporated Association (UNA) formation.
 The documents, guidance, and filing requirements are optimized for California laws and regulations.

 ## What is a UNA?

-An **Unincorporated Nonprofit Association (UNA)** is a flexible legal structure that allows groups to:
+An **Unincorporated Association (UNA)** is a flexible legal structure that allows groups to:
 - Operate as a collective without formal incorporation
 - Maintain tax-exempt status eligibility
 - Have legal recognition for contracts and property